TRotK/CarND-LaneLines/writeup.md

 ![alt text][fig11]
 ![alt text][fig12]

-#### Test on Videos:
+#### Test on Videos

-* The pipeline works well on solidWhiteRight.mp4 and solidYellowLeft.mp4.
-The resulting videos are in the folder test_videos_output.
+The pipeline above works well on solidWhiteRight.mp4 and solidYellowLeft.mp4.
+The resulting videos are stored in the folder test_videos_output.

+#### Optional challenge

+In order to take on the challenge video clip, I did the following modification to my pipeline.

+* I skipped the grayscale step for better contrast.
+* Instead of using a simple linear regression, I incorporated RANSAC algorithm for outlier rejection.
+* I still fit endpoints using linear regression but only on the inliers.
+* RANSAC regression was implemented with scikit-learn library.
+* The resulting video is stored in the folder test_videos_output, named challenge.mp4.
+* The enhanced pipeline still works well on both solidWhiteRight.mp4 and solidYellowLeft.mp4.

 ### 2. Identify potential shortcomings with your current pipeline